mehwish-mansha/Image-in-Text/README.md

+## Image in Text

-## Created image in Text using CSS5 properties.
+Created image in Text using CSS5 properties.